Campus Housing Policy

-Full-time undergraduate day school students that do not participate in the housing sign-up process or exemption process will have a housing hold placed on their account.
+Full-time undergraduate day school students that do not participate in the annual housing sign-up process or exemption process will have a housing hold placed on their account.
 A housing hold prevents course registration.
 Housing holds will be released when the Housing Office receives a student’s required paperwork.

 HOUSING DEPOSIT & REFUND

 To obtain campus housing, a $200 room deposit is required of each resident.
 This fee is not covered by full-ride scholarships.

 New students should send the housing deposit with the housing contract to:

 Drury University Admission Office